Having the most discounts or charging the lowest prices is hurting landscapers when it comes to pricing.

 Pricing changes should be done every year, every two years or when your sales team has improved and can support increases.
 A great team can handle downturns in the economy.

-“This comes back to having a sales staff that religiously logs all sales calls and their outcome,” Pototschnik says.
+“This comes back to having a sales staff that religiously logs all sales calls and their outcome,” He says.
 “If your sales staff is well trained and you are logging this data, you will know immediately which direction to move your pricing.

 Total Landscape Care Magazine featuring Lawn Care Marketing Expert – Written By Willesha Morris